BelgianBiodiversityPlatform/catalogue-lepidoptera-belgium-webapp/README.md

 - What's new on home page.
 We only need:
     - Some automated counter for new entities (X new photographs and Y new species last month)
     - A free block of text to enter a narrative
- - Imago: it's on species page, there's no need for  global image gallery
- - We need to import/show hosts plants from Access

  - Journals/litterature info: only from database, no need to import from website
- - I Copied 6000 pictures, to be linked with species according to Theo's naming logic
  - Display: last updated: done for taxonomic models, what about others